-Should you find yourself on a road trip, guided tour, or taking a YARTS (Yosemite Area Regional Transportation System) bus to Yosemite this summer, enjoy added transportation options in the village of Oakhurst, California.
+Should you find yourself on a road trip, guided tour, or taking a YARTS (Yosemite Area Regional Transportation System) bus to Yosemite this summer, enjoy added transportation options in the area of Oakhurst, California.

-The Oakhurst Trolley, or O.T., as we affectionately call it, is an open-air treat and the perfect way to pop around town enjoying the many shops, bars, eateries, and attractions.
+The Oakhurst Trolley, or O.T., as we affectionately call it, is an open-air treat and the perfect way to pop around town enjoying the many shops, bars, eateries, and attractions Oakhurst has to offer.
 Ride for free every weekend in the summer months.